-The JMX API existing security protocols to secure your connections.
-This example provides a simple security implementation and includes:
+The JMX API uses existing security protocols to secure your connections.
+This example provides a simple security implementation.
+The source code contained in this section is used to create corresponding files in the examples/ directory specified in the appropriate setup procedure and includes:

 - README file

 - Server

 - Client

 - ClientListener

 - access.properties

-- keystore

 - password.properties

-- truststore

 - SimpleStandard

 - SimpleStandardMBean